Journal Submission Guidelines

 Strife is a refereed journal.
 The manuscripts are reviewed initially by the editors and only those papers that seem likely to meet the required standards of the journal, and fit within the aims and scope of the same, will be sent for peer-review.
-Submitted drafts should be fully and properly formatted according to the present guidelines for the peer-review process to be initiated.
+Full drafts submitted upon first acceptance to publish should be fully and properly formatted according to the present guidelines for the peer-review process to be initiated.

 2. Submission types

-Strife publishes Articles on the theme of 'conflict', broadly defined.
-Submissions may include studies of conflict in history, art and media, of the relationship between war and state, of the interrelation of war and society, analyses of strategy and military tactics, diplomacy and international relations, as well as more narrowly defined subjects.
+Strife publishes Articles on the theme of conflict, broadly defined.
+Submissions may include studies of conflict in history, art and media, of the relationship between war and state, of the interrelation of war and society, analyses of strategy, operations and military tactics, diplomacy and international relations, as well as more narrowly defined subjects.
 There is no restriction as to period or geographical focus.

 ___As a rule, the topic selection is freely in the hands of the contributor, as long as it agrees with the thematic profile of the journal.
-From time to time, the editorial board may suggest topics or give a specific thematic boundary; however, this will not be binding.
+From time to time, the editorial board may suggest topics, or set specific thematic boundaries for a given Issue; however, this will not be binding, and where the submission is outside the theme of a dedicated Issue, publication in the subsequent Issue will be possible.
 If in doubt about the appropriateness of a topic, or for any other relevant question, please contact our editors.

 ___Strife does not normally accept unsolicited book reviews from contributors, but the editors might agree to publish such reviews in exceptional circumstances.
 The editors are always pleased to receive suggestions of individual books for review, or proposals for larger Review Articles, as well as requests by authors and publishers for reviews of recently published titles.